Sarthaksinghcse/Sarthaksinghcse/README.md

 ###

-<h4 align="left">I’m a developer driven by a passion for creating impactful, user centric solutions, specializing in AI powered systems, iOS development, and full stack applications, with a strong focus on solving real world problems through scalable, efficient, and thoughtfully designed technology</h4>
+<h4 align="left">I'm a developer driven by a passion for creating impactful, user centric solutions, specializing in AI powered systems, iOS development, and full stack applications, with a strong focus on solving real world problems through scalable, efficient, and thoughtfully designed technology</h4>

 ###